MicrosoftDocs/dynamics-365-unified-operations-public/articles/supply-chain/procurement/vendor-onboarding.md

 where the vendor is doing business determines what information is requested in the wizard and what information is mandatory.

-For more information about the vendor request configuration, see [Vendor request configurations](vendor-request-configuration.md).
+For more information about the vendor request configuration, see [Set up and maintain vendor collaboration](set-up-maintain-vendor-collaboration.md).
 Below is an overview of the pages in the wizard and their purpose, the description provides some examples of contents.